JustinMShea/phoenixdown/README.md

 sudo fc-cache -f -v
 ```

-On an OSX system you can download a copy of the fonts in this repository with <https://github.com/benmarwick/huskydown/archive/master.zip>, unzip and look in `inst/` for the `fonts.zip` file, unzip and move them to your fonts directory, or, assuming [homebrew](https://brew.sh/) is installed and updated, this will get you the fonts needed for this template:
+On an OSX system you can download a copy of the fonts in this repository with <https://github.com/benmarwick/huskydown/raw/master/fonts.zip>, unzip and move them to your fonts directory, or, assuming [homebrew](https://brew.sh/) is installed and updated, this will get you the fonts needed for this template:

 ```
 brew update